the French flag

 All our intuition is nothing but the representation of appearance; the things that we intuit are not in themselves as we intuit them.

 We do not see things as they truly are.
-In experience, we do not perceive things in their absolute reality—as things-in-themselves—but rather a kind of mixture between things and mind, between things-in-themselves and the forms of sensibility.
+In experience, we do not perceive things in their absolute reality—as things-in-themselves—but rather a kind of mixture of things and mind, of things-in-themselves and the forms of sensibility.

 1 Our translation.
 The references for the quotations are available in the book Kant: A Close Reading